Driving on under-inflated tires: What happens if you keep driving?

-The optimum tire pressure for a typical passenger car is generally around 30-35 PSI (pounds per square inch).
+Ultimately, I need to get it up to the optimum tire pressure for a typical passenger vehicle, which is around 30 to 35 PSI (PSI = “pounds per square inch”).
 A tire pressure less than this is considered under-inflated.

 What happens if you drive on under-inflated tires?
 If you drive on under-inflated tires, the tires will wear unevenly and eventually fail.
 It can also cause your tires to perform incorrectly, leaving you with a lower level of maneuverability.
-It can even cause the tires to lose the bead and immediately lose all pressure without notice.
+Too low of air pressure in tires can even cause them to lose the bead (the contact point between the tire and the wheel) and immediately lose all pressure within seconds.

 1. Excessive fuel consumption

 Tires significantly affect how much fuel you use every time you drive your car.
-Under-inflated tires result in a higher rolling resistance, with a larger contact patch with the ground.
-This can change your gas mileage dramatically, costing you money and putting more strain on your drivetrain than it should.
+Under-inflated tires result in a higher rolling resistance, with a larger portion of the tire being in contact with the ground.
+This can lower your gas mileage dramatically, costing you money and putting more strain on your drivetrain than it should.

 When a tire is under-inflated, too much sidewall (the part without tread) comes in contact with the road surface.
-A lot of friction raises the heat on the sidewall’s surface and wears it out; This can cause separation of the tire’s tread and result in blowouts.
+The larger amount of friction raises the heat on the sidewall’s surface and wears it out.
+This can cause separation of the tire’s tread, or wear a crack in the side and result in blowouts.

 Did you know that tires play a big part in the ride quality of your vehicle?
 When you don’t have your tires inflated correctly, the tires cannot take the impact of potholes, uneven roads, and that curve you took too quickly.
 This can cause your suspension to work more than needed and damage your vehicle.